 - A Location may have it's own allowed Payment and Shipping Methods separate from the Account's

-Customers are users within an Account or several Accounts, or they may be stand-alone Customers if they are the only contact within an organization.
+Customers are users (contacts) within an Account or several Accounts.
 Customers may be assigned permissions or roles such as Account Admin or a restricted buyer who can create Quotes but not Orders.

 - When linked to an Account, Customers may be assigned different Roles that can be configured with different Permissions such as requiring approval before placing orders.